 For the past several years, the University of Saint Mary has frozen departmental operating budgets.
 Supplemental increases to operating budgets have to be justified, during the annual budget preparation process, and generally only one-time expenditures (e.g. accreditation fees) or expenditures producing revenues are approved.

-Since 2008, Vassar College has reduced its workforce by 10 percent.
-On a continuing basis the college determines whether open positions can be accomplished differently, or whether the service provided can be eliminated, without harming the education provided to students.
-The changes have increased the productivity of its smaller workforce, and allowed the college to maintain competitive compensation for all of its continuing personnel.
+Since 2008, Vassar College has reduced its workforce by 10 percent and increased the productivity of its smaller workforce allowing the college to maintain competitive compensation for all of its continuing personnel.
 Vassar also froze administrator and faculty salaries for a year, followed by modest cost-of-living pay increases; re-organized - and, in some cases, merged - administrative and service departments; reduced overtime hours; restructured health insurance; and reduced employer contributions to pension plans for salaried employees.
 The college has also reduced the frequency of technology updates, increasingly replaced print publications with digital publishing; re-bid contracts for energy and other commodities; and renovated older buildings to improve energy efficiency and reduced costs.

 Over a four-year period, Wesleyan University reduced facilities costs with no reduction in service by eliminating several service contractors, modifying cleaning frequency, consolidating physical plant operations, and renegotiating and rebidding service contracts.